Fuyukai/Tinlok/docs/modules/copperchain/networking/socketaddress.rst

 Networking - Socket Addresses
 =============================

+.. versionchanged:: 1.3.0

+    Moved from Tinlok-Core to Copperchain.

+.. versionchanged:: 1.3.0

+    Added the ability to create addresses directly through the constructor.

 Under the BSD socket model, sockets are bound or connected to a specific single address, which is of a single address family, protocol and socket type.
 In the real world, this is not sufficient; with dual stack networks being common but not too common, you want to be able to connect to IPv6 if possible then fall back to IPv4.

-Tinlok builds socket abstractions around this model by separating out an address a socket will bind to with the actual networking address using two classes: ``SocketAddress`` and ``ConnectionInfo``.
+Copperchain and Tinlok builds socket abstractions around this model by separating out an address a socket will bind to with the actual networking address using two classes: ``SocketAddress`` and ``ConnectionInfo``.

 ConnectionInfo